VCWVL/wede5020-poe-Istux/README.md

 -Added security improvements, including input sanitization for form data.

 -Updated GitHub repository with all Part 3 changes and detailed commit messages.

+-New frequently asked questions on about us page.

+-Quick scroll up button at the end of each screen.

+Project Timeline – Part 3
+Phase 1: Planning & Analysis

+Reviewed website from Part 2.

+Identified missing interactivity, SEO, and responsiveness features.

+Created enhancement plan and feature checklist.

+Duration: 1 Day.

+Phase 2: JavaScript Integration

+Added full form validation for Enquiry and Contact pages.

+Introduced product search, hover effects, and modals.

+Created user alerts for successful or invalid form submissions.

+Tested across all pages for browser compatibility.

+Duration: 2 Days.

+Phase 3: CSS Enhancements & Transitions

+Added smooth transitions and hover animations for buttons, images, and navigation links.

+Improved layout spacing and visual hierarchy.

+Enhanced responsiveness for tablet and mobile views.

+Duration: 1 Day.

+Phase 4: SEO & Accessibility Optimization

+Implemented meta tags, alt text, and semantic HTML improvements.

+Added robots.txt and sitemap.xml for better indexing.

+Ensured proper heading structure and ARIA labels for accessibility.

+Duration: 1 Day.

+Phase 5: Testing & Final Review

+Validated HTML, CSS, and JavaScript using online validators.

+Tested all interactive features and form submissions.

+Checked responsiveness and loading performance.

+Final visual review and polish before submission.

+Duration: 1 Day.

+User Journey – Part 3

+1. Landing on the Website (Home Page)
+User visits The Green Basket homepage.

+Sees a clean, eco-friendly design with smooth transitions and clear navigation.

+Instantly understands the brand’s focus on sustainable and organic products.

+Can navigate easily using the header menu with hover effects.

+2. Exploring Products
+User clicks on Products in the navigation bar.

+Product cards display images, prices, and descriptions.

+Hover animations highlight products, improving engagement.

+Search bar and filters allow users to quickly find specific items.

+Clicking on a product opens a modal with detailed information.

+3. Learning About the Brand
+User navigates to the About Us page.

+Reads company background and values (sustainability, eco-awareness).

+Engages with visually appealing layout and imagery.

+Gains trust and brand connection before purchasing or enquiring.

+4. Making an Enquiry
+User visits the Enquiry page.

+Completes the form with name, email, and message.

+JavaScript validation ensures all required fields are filled correctly.

+User receives confirmation or error alerts instantly.

+5. Getting in Touch (Contact Page)

+User clicks Contact to find location, phone number, and email.

+Interactive Google Map helps locate the store easily.

+Contact form allows direct communication.

+Real-time validation ensures message accuracy.

+6. Browsing on Mobile
+On smaller screens, responsive design automatically adjusts layout.

+Navigation collapses vertically for easier use.

+Buttons and links remain accessible and touch-friendly.

+Transitions and hover states optimized for mobile experience.

+7. Overall Experience
+Website feels modern, interactive, and professional.

+User can easily navigate, explore products, and contact the business.

+Enhanced SEO ensures returning users find the site quickly on search engines.

+Consistent branding across all pages creates a seamless browsing journey.